West Africa: Islam

 The 13th-century Great Mosque of Djenné is a superb example of the indigenous Sahelian architectural style prevalent in the Savannah and Sahelian interior of West Africa.
 It is listed an UNESCO World Heritage Site.

 Islam is largely practiced in the West African interior and the far west coast of the continent and was introduced to the region by traders in the 8th century.
 Islamic rules on livelihood, values, dress and practices had a profound effect on the populations and cultures in their predominant areas, so much so that the concept of tribalism is less observed by Islamized groups like the Wolof, Hausa, Fula, Songhai, Zarma or Soninke, than they are by non-Islamized groups.
 Ethnic intermarriage and shared cultural icons are established through a superseded commonality of belief or community, known as ummah.
-Traditional Muslim areas include Senegal, Gambia, Mali, Mauritania, Guinea, Niger; the upper coast of Sierra Leone the western, northern and far-eastern regions of Burkina Faso; and the northern half of Nigeria.
+Traditional Muslim areas include Senegal, Gambia, Mali, Mauritania, Guinea, Niger; the upper coast of Sierra Leone the western, northern and far-eastern regions of Burkina Faso; and the northern half of Nigeria and Ivory Coast.